audreymateke/se-assignment-1-setting-up-your-developer-environment-audreymateke/README.md

 Docker
 dart

-11. Extensions installed and configured.
+12. Extensions installed and configured.
 Document Your Setup:

 I installed during the live class so i did not document my set up.but i followed all the instruction and all my installations are working

-Conclusion
+Conclusion:

 This assignment has taught me how to set up my coding environment. i have learn many installation ways that i feel will be useful in my future.

 #Evaluation Criteria:**